 BIO

 Sisc (Sissy) Stella L.D.
 Johnson spent most of her youth living throughout East Tennessee, Maryland, and Northern Virginia.
 She currently resides in Manassas, Virginia with her husband, Ben.
 Johnson received her Bachelor of Fine Arts, Arts & Visual Technology; Photography from the College of Visual and Performing Arts, George Mason University.
-Originally, she enrolled in a business degree program at Mason but switched majors after taking a digital photography course with Sue Wrbican.
-Johnson is currently an MFA Photography candidate at Maine Media College, Rockport, ME.
+Johnson is currently an MFA Photography candidate at Maine Media College, Rockport, ME (5/27), and she is an Executive MBA candidate at Quantic School of Business and Technology (5/26).
 Her work documents personal and shared experiences through photography and text to promote respect and compassion for self and others.

 Johnson was a performance artist at The Hirshhorn Museum and Sculpture Garden, Smithsonian, for the artist, Katie Kehoe’s Artist and Climate Change (2019).
 She was appointed as a juror at the Regional Scholastic Arts Award, Fairfax County Public Schools (2022), and her work has been exhibited in group exhibits and art competitions in VA, MD, DC, and CA. Johnson won first place in two local exhibits in 2021 and 2019.
 Her work has been published in the CVPA Annual Report (2019-20) and in Artistonish Contemporary Art Magazine (2021).